Late winter storm drops rain, freezing drizzle and lots of snow in southern Minnesota

 The slush and snow caused havoc on the roads into Monday evening.

-The State Patrol reported 134 spinouts, 11 jackknifed semi-trucks and 151 crashes during the day.
+The State Patrol reported 134 spinouts, 11 jackknifed semitrailer trucks and 151 crashes during the day.

-In the Rochester area, the patrol reported 61 vehicles off the road, two crashes with injuries and 12 jackknifed semi-trucks in the same time frame.
+In the Rochester area, the patrol reported 61 vehicles off the road, two crashes with injuries and 12 jackknifed semitrailer trucks in the same time frame.
 The Mankato area had about 20 vehicles off the road and one crash with an injury.

-A March winter storm isn't uncommon but may have caught folks off guard with recent 60-degree weather, Schmit said.
+A March winter storm isn't uncommon but may have caught folks off guard because of recent 60-degree weather, Schmit said.

 "The good thing about a late season winter storm is the snow will not stick around for very long," she said, adding temperatures will be near 60 degrees by the weekend.